-Have you started using vacation rentals instead of traditional accommodations yet?
+Have you started using vacation rentals instead of traditional hotels yet?
 My sweet husband and I have finally bounded into the 21st century and gotten on board with vacation rentals!
 Even my parents have been using VRBO for years, and my first HomeAway experience landed my mom and me an opportunity to stay in a Fixer Upper House!

 What is a Vacation Rental?

-- A Feeling of “Home”: Because you are living in someone’s home, vacation rentals have a reputation for “feeling more homey” and having more space, since you’re renting the whole property instead of only a room as you would in a hotel or traditional bed and breakfast.
+Because you are living in someone’s home, vacation rentals have a reputation for “feeling more homey” and having more room.
+You’re renting the whole property instead of only a room as you would in a hotel or traditional bed and breakfast.

 The most popular vacation rental sites and apps are VRBO (Vacation Rental By Owner), HomeAway (as in, your “home away from home”), and Air BnB (see the end of this post for a note on Air BnB), but there are others out there, and more will undoubtedly be popping up in the future!